-Are you interested in presenting at our first educational 1 day workshop?
+Are you interested in presenting at any of our educational one-day workshops?
 Are you nervous about submitting a workshop proposal?
 Can you recall the path that led you to become a teacher?
 Do you demonstrate your expertise and encourage fellow educators to do the same?
-If so, please head over to our “Call for Presenters” section and enter your proposal for our first one day workshop in Atlanta!
+If so, please head over to our “Call for Presenters” section and enter your proposal for our first one-day workshop in New York City.

-The Educator’s Room is holding its first workshop series in Atlanta, Georgia on June 2015 under the theme, “Empowering Educators to be the Experts in Education”.
-This conference will be three packed days of sessions of fellow educators showing their expertise in any of the four strands that our conference will focus on this year.
+The Educator’s Room is holding its first workshop series in New York City in February 2016. under the theme, “Empowering Educators to be the Experts in Education”.
+This conference will be one full day packed full of sessions of fellow educators showing their expertise in any of the four strands that our conference will focus on this year.

 Presentation proposals must be submitted under one of the three thematic strands that characterize next year’s conference.
 Each strand explores a different aspect of our profession